 Increase your Social Media ROI

-To increase your social media ROI, you need a detailed understanding of your market, a social media strategy based on a clear understanding of how social media marketing is different from traditional marketing, and the right metrics to no only assess your social media ROI, but provide guidance for optimizing your social media ROI.
+To increase your social media marketing returns, you need a detailed understanding of your market, a social media strategy based on a clear understanding of how social media marketing is different from traditional marketing, and the right metrics to no only assess your social media ROI but provide guidance for optimizing your marketing ROI from social media.